 CHP solutions have been widely implemented in one-of-a-kind custom engineered projects and currently provides 9% (or 85GW) of power generation capacity in the U.S. today.
 In 2009, the Department of Energy (DOE) set an aggressive goal of having CHP comprise 20% of the US generation capacity by 2030.
 A study by Oak Ridge National Laboratory (ORNL) published in December 2008 estimates that, if CHP provided 20% of US generation capacity, this alone would avert 60% of potential growth in carbon dioxide emissions between 2006 and 2030.
 This would be equivalent to taking more than 150 million cars off the road.

 When a power plant burns fuel such as coal or natural gas, it creates two products, electricity and heat.
 Most power plants, located far away from users, can’t use the heat and “exhaust” it into the atmosphere as a waste product.
-UNISON Energy co-locates our equipment on-site next to our clients.
-Our CHP systems produce electricity, capture heat from the exhaust and hot water from the engines to achieve 75%+ efficiency of input energy.
-We can use the thermal output to provide our client’s refrigeration, space heating/cooling, dehumidification, and hot water needs.
+Unison Energy co-locates our equipment on-site next to our clients.
+Our CHP systems produce electricity, capture heat from the exhaust and hot water from the engines to achieve up to 85% efficiency of input energy.
+We can use the thermal output to provide our client’s refrigeration, space heating/cooling, dehumidification, steam and hot water needs.
 By putting the heat to good use, we have eliminated the need for additional electricity or fuel to create to this thermal energy and thus reduced the clients’ carbon footprint.

 Because most base-load and peaking power plants used by utilities need to transport the electricity generated across long distances over transmission lines, a typical utility will lose an additional 7-10% of the feedstock input energy as the electricity runs across those lines.
-By locating our “cogeneration” solutions at a client’s property, we have negligible transmission losses decreasing the use of input energy feed stocks and further reducing our clients’ carbon footprint.
+By locating our “cogeneration” solutions at a client’s property, we have negligible transmission losses decreasing the use of input energy feedstocks and further reducing our clients’ carbon footprint.